srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     }
     ```

     This field contains JSON data that represents the initial configuration of desired properties for the device.
+The data that you entered will be used by the Device to set the time delay for reading sensor telemetry and sending events to IoT Hub.

-1. Leave **Enable entry** set to **Enable**.
+1. Leave the **Enable entry** field set to **Enable**.

     Generally, you'll want to enable new enrollment entries and keep them enabled.